jon-freed/freelawmachine/README.md

 ## Using your browser's RECAP extension with your local CourtListener website

+To use your own browser's RECAP extension with your local CL site:

+1. Use the above `runserver` command to start the site.

-1. Go to [http://localhost:8000/admin/authtoken/token/](http://localhost:8000/admin/authtoken/token/) and copy the token for the "admin" user.
+2. Go to [http://localhost:8000/admin/authtoken/token/](http://localhost:8000/admin/authtoken/token/) and copy the token for the "admin" user.

-2. Edit your RECAP extension to use that token value and to use the protocol, host, and port of http://localhost:8000 instead of https://www.courtlistener.com.
+3. Edit your RECAP extension to use that token value and to use the protocol, host, and port of http://localhost:8000 instead of https://www.courtlistener.com.
 (To do so in Chrome, go to chrome://extensions/, click on the RECAP extension's *background page* link, open Chrome Developer Tools for that page, open the Sources tab, open the "utils.js" file and go to the $.ajaxSetup beforeSend code.
 Change the token there to be what you copied.
 Add a line to set `settings.url = settings.url.replace("https://www.courtlistener.com","http://localhost:8000");`.)

-3. Go to a PACER docket page and your RECAP extension will add its content to your local CourtListener website.
+4. Go to a PACER docket page and your RECAP extension will add its content to your local CourtListener website.

 ## Modifying your local CourtListener website and contributing back to its repository